 Cocoon Remote Learning and Virtual Classrooms Blended Learning Bootcamp

 Cocoon are running two week online bootcamps for Primary and Post Primary teachers; there is a Google for Education bootcamp and an Office 365 bootcamp.
 They have partnered with Explain Everything and WeVideo to provide these to schools.
-Both Explain Everything and WeVideo are offering free access to their platforms during the current situation so the bootcamp is 100% free for teachers.
 Click here to see the Cocoon information/registration page for schools and here to see their information flyer.

 This website from TG4 is aimed at two groups; under-sixes (Cúla4 na nÓg) and older children (Cúla4).
 Aside from television programmes there are games and creativity sections.
-On Monday 20th April, Cúla4 ar Scoil launched, with a broadcast every weekday morning from 10a.m. - 10.30a.m. from Scoil na bhForbacha in the Connemara Gaeltacht.
-It featured contributions from teachers and facilitators from other communities and Gaeltacht regions, incorporating a range of dialects.
+On Monday 20th April, Cúla4 ar Scoil launched, with a broadcast every Monday - Thursday morning at 10a.m. and again in the afternoon at 4p.m.
+It features contributions from teachers and facilitators from other communities and Gaeltacht regions, incorporating a range of dialects.

 Design and Crafts Council Ireland (DCCI) 'Get Ireland Making'